 The evolution of concepts concerning the nature, scope, and methodology of geography.
 620. Seminar in Regional Geography (3) Prerequisite: Approval of departmental graduate advisory committee.
 Intensive study of a major world region, such as South America, Southeast Asia, or Northern Europe.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.
 A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 650.
 Seminar in Systematic Geography (3) Prerequisite: Approval of departmental graduate advisory committee.
 Intensive study of an aspect of systematic geography, such as climatology, economic geography, or graphic presentation.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.
 A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 654.
 Seminar in Urban and Settlement Geography (3) Prerequisites: Geography 556 and approval of departmental graduate advisory committee.
 Selected topics in urban geography.
 Field reconnaissance in the local urban "laboratory" is essential part of the research undertaken.
-Maximum credit three units applicable on a master's A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 655.
-Seminar in Location of Urban Activities (3) Prerequisites: Geography 556 and approval of departmental graduate advisory committee Systematic analysis of the locations and linkages of activities in urban areas.
 Maximum credit three units applicable on a master's degree.
 A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 658.
 Seminar in Geography of Transportation (3) Prerequisite: Geography 358.